 Corporate Services is responsible for finance, the collection of rates, governance and support services, insurance and risk management, maintenance of records, information systems and support.
 Corporate Services also provides support to other departments of Council to enable them to fulfil their responsibilities to the community.

-Bob has over 23 years experience in local government management with tertiary qualifications in business, management and human resources.
+Bob has over 23 years experience in local government management with tertiary qualifications in business, management, and human resources.
 Bob has a strong background in governance and risk, audit, procurement, finance, information management, customer services and change management.

-City Services and Assets is responsible for servicing and maintenance of roads, open space, parks and gardens, nature strips and natural bushland, management of property and buildings, venues and civil assets, major projects, environmental engineering, children’s services, libraries and recreational facilities including swimming pools, golf courses and Five Dock Leisure Centre.
+City Services and Assets is responsible for the servicing and maintenance of roads, open space, parks and gardens, nature strips and natural bushland, management of property and buildings, venues and civil assets, major projects, environmental engineering, children’s services, libraries, and recreational facilities including swimming pools, golf courses and Five Dock Leisure Centre.
 It also provides the public with services to private property.

 Community and Environmental Planning is responsible for all statutory planning matters such as the assessment of development applications and subdivisions, strategic planning, maintaining and upgrading the City’s planning framework, community and corporate strategic planning, place making and events, environmental health, sustainability, building services, approval of construction certificates, building inspections, health, waste and law enforcement.